LazyCyborg/tmseegpy/README.md

 ## GUI Application

-A graphical user interface is available in the `tmseegpy-gui-react` directory.
+A graphical user interface is available in the `tmseegpy/main_gui` directory.
 To use the GUI version:

 ### Download Releases